ArekCoachStoik/blog/content/fraszka/4-6-wietnam-dżungla.md

 Miejsce za to, dość zniszczone

-Choć przez Chamów, było czczone
+Choć przez Czamów, było czczone

-Nie myl chama z tamtym Chamem
+Nie myl chama z tamtym Czamem

 On był królem, wielkim Panem